RasoulZamani/GinBlog/README.md

 This is a simple educational web app some main features are:
 - Written in **Golang** and **Gin** framework
 - Command line support like help, version and serve by **kobra** package.
+- Emphasize on organized and good structure for code that can be used in other big projects.E.g., repository and service pattern is implemented; each module has separate directory and provider, packages, and controller are used.
+- **gorm** object relational mapper is used to connect to mysql db. and also `migrate` and `seed` (for fill db with example data) commands are available.
+- error handling of forms by sessions.
+- registration for web app.

 # Installation
 After cloning and install dependencies, for running app you need run mysql db and provide credentials in .env.